 Start planning today

 It’s easy to let financial planning take a back seat to family, career and other demands.
-Consider partnering with a financial advisor who can help you navigate the unique challenges and goals you have.
-Know that whatever your current circumstances, diligent planning, saving and investing can help you reach your financial goals.
+Consider partnering with a wealth management planning advisor who can help you navigate the unique challenges and goals you have.
+Know that whatever your current circumstances, proper wealth management, diligent planning, saving and investing can help you reach your financial goals.

 Geri Eisenman Pell, CFP®, MBA, CDFA™, is a Private Wealth Advisor and CEO of Pell Wealth Partners private wealth advisory practice of Ameriprise Financial Services, Inc.) in Rye Brook, New York.
 (City, State).
 She specializes in fee-based financial planning and asset management strategies and has been in practice for 31 years.
 To contact her, visit pellwealthpartners.com or call 914.253.8800.